Graduate schemes guide 2022

 Benefits of graduate training schemes

-Here are some of the key benefits you can expect on a graduate training scheme:
+Here are some of the advantages of graduate schemes:

 - The training you'll receive will be of the highest standard (and you get paid while you're at it).
-Even if you decide not to stay with the company for your entire working life, it's a great way to kick-start your career.
+Even if you decide not to stay with the company for your entire working life, it's a good way to start your career.

 - You'll have a great reference when applying for new positions in your industry.

-- You're likely to receive a starting income in the higher scale of graduate salaries (for example, Aldi starts management graduates off on a salary of £44,000 and gives them an Audi!).
+- You're likely to receive a starting income on the higher scale of graduate salaries.
+For example, Aldi starts management graduates off on a salary of £50,000 and gives them a fully expensed company car from day one.

-- There may be opportunities to travel if the company's global.
+- There may be opportunities to travel if the company is global.

 - You'll be rubbing shoulders with influential people and making great contacts.

-- You will develop important career skills in an environment which is designed to help graduates transition from uni to work.
+- You will develop important career skills in an environment designed to help graduates transition from uni to work.

-- A graduate programme is like a stepping stone into work, allowing you to build workplace confidence rather than being thrown in the deep end of the job market.
+- A graduate programme is like a stepping stone into work.
+It lets you build workplace confidence rather than being thrown into the deep end of the job market.

 Downsides of graduate training schemes

-Here are some of the potential drawbacks of graduate schemes to consider before applying:
+Here are some of the potential drawbacks of graduate schemes:

 - Application processes can be really competitive.

-- It can take up a lot of time to fill out applications, and they need to be high quality if you want to be in with a shot – focus your time on applying for the jobs you really want and have a good chance of getting.
+- It can take up a lot of time to fill out applications, and they need to be high quality if you want to be in with a shot.
+Focus your time on applying for the jobs you really want.

 - Some graduate schemes will require you to pay back some money if you leave early to cover "training costs".